25. The Significance of Single Spike

 Reverse correlation: Record the input of the neuron just before it spikes, then average many spikes.

-Reverse correlation is related to correlation function $C$ through
+Reverse correlation is related to correlation function C through

-where $\nu$ is the firing rate, $\nu=A_0$.
+where ν is the firing rate, ν=A0.

 We will find the relation between this reverse correlation and transfer properties of a single neuron, which is described by